Famous Black Visual Artists Who Shaped Art History

 So who carries that torch today?

 Amy Sherald and Kehinde Wiley painted the official portraits of former First Lady Michelle Obama and former President Barack Obama, respectively.
 Sherald was the first Black woman ever commissioned by the National Portrait Gallery for such a work, and Wiley was the first Black man.
-Both portraits sparked a national conversation about whose faces belong in those hallowed halls — and that conversation is still going.
+Both portraits sparked a national conversation about whose faces belong in those hallowed halls — and that conversation is still very much going.

 Beyond Painting